Boris-Barboris/dpeq/README.md

     row block corresponds to one Execute message (repsesented by Portal.execute in dpeq).

-    Every postSimpleQuery or PSQLConnection.sync MUST be accompanied by getQueryResults call.
-Generally, you should be very careful with ReadyForQuery messages.
+    Every postSimpleQuery or PSQLConnection.sync should probably be accompanied by pollMessages call or it's derivative.
+Be careful with ReadyForQuery messages.
+    There is an invariant wich will assert if unexpected ReadyForQuery arrives, I hope it will help with debugging.
     */
     con.getQueryResults();
 }